How to Communicate with Mission Control Regarding Tickets (Send, Assign or Inquire About Mission Control Work)

 Introduction

 Generally we handle help desk tickets internally.
 However, when we are overloaded, tickets should be "sent" to Mission Control, our help desk vendor.
-Using the correct ticket template, it only takes a minute to edit the ticket so it will be visible to MC in their Autotaskinstance.
+If you use the correct ticket template, it only takes a minute to edit the ticket so it will be visible to MC in their Autotask instance.

 After an hour of not being actioned, all team members will receive a Slackbot alert indicating the help desk ticket needs to be actioned promptly.